-The Vocational Sewing Program is a one year intensive career skills program offered to women experiencing deep poverty.
-It is one of two vocational programs for women in Kigali, Rwanda.
+The Vocational Sewing Program is a one-year intensive career skills program offered to women experiencing deep poverty.
+It is one of two vocational programs for women in Kigali, Rwanda, and is a sister school to the Dream Beauty Academy.
 The program began in 2005 with five women trained by Africa New Life’s co-founder, Pastor Florence Mugisha.
 Today, the program serves 75 women.

-Monday through Thursday, students attend a half-day sewing class for instruction, practical application, entrepreneurial training, and consistent food.
+Monday through Thursday, students attend a half-day sewing class for instruction, practical application, and entrepreneurial training.
 Friday mornings are spent in worship and discipleship.
 At the end of the year, women who successfully demonstrate their skills receive a sewing machine and certificate to help with job-hunting.
 Sewing machines are provided through generous donor support.

 Meet 2014 graduate Hillary in the video below!